 There are four major physical symptoms of Parkinson’s:

 - Muscle rigidity

 - Slow body movement

 - Poor posture

-Usually these symptoms begin at one side of the body and gradually progresses to other side.
+Usually, these symptoms begin at one side of the body and gradually progresses to the other side.
 There are also symptoms related to vision.
-A person with parkinson’s will have difficulty focusing on objects and may suffer from dry eyes and eyestrain.
-In addition to this, a person may have trouble opening the eyes, or may blink excessively.
+A person with Parkinson’s will have difficulty focusing on objects and may suffer from dry eyes and eyestrain.
+In addition to this, a person may have trouble opening the eyes or may blink excessively.